György Sárosi: 1939-1948 : Final years and retirement

-Ferencváros won the 1939/40 championship only with a goal difference and luck.
-In the last round Újpest - Hungária 3: 3 (1.
+Ferencváros won the 1939/40 championship only by goal difference and luck.
+In the last round Újpest - Hungária 3:3 (1.
 FTC 39, 2.
 Hungária 39, 3.
 UTE 38).
-The 1940/41 championship was won by Dr. Sárosi. under his leadership, Ferencváros won by 11 points.
+The following 1940/41 championship was won under the leadership dr. Sárosi by 11 points.
 Player of the year: dr. György Sárosi.

-18 April 1948 Üllői út, Ferencváros - Vasas 2: 0.
+18 April 1948 Üllői út, Ferencváros - Vasas 2:0.
 He played in this match for the last time in green and white on Üllői út.
-He said goodbye to his beloved audience with brilliant play.
-Did the "Gyurka, Gyurka" roar and was taken off the shoulder by the fans at the end of the match.
-No one knew it was his last match.
+He said goodbye with brilliant play to his beloved audience, who did the "Gyurka, Gyurka" roar and took him on the shoulders at the end of the match.
+No one knew it would be his last match.
 The next day, Monday, 19 April, he left the country with a regular passport.
 He left for Italy and lived here until his death.

-During his Ferencváros career, he played a total of 450 matches in which he scored 421 goals and distributed 190 assists.
+During his Ferencváros career, he played a total of 450 matches, in which he scored 421 goals and distributed 190 assists.

 International career

 Start as a defender

 Sárosi's international career began as an 18-year-old in a 3–2 loss to Yugoslavia in May 1931.
-In just his second Hungary appearance, the teenager shackled Czechoslovakia goal machine Antonín Puč as his country recorded a 3-0 win.
+In just his second Hungary appearance, the teenager shackled Czechoslovakia goal machine Antonín Puč, as his country recorded a 3-0 win.
 Because of his infallible performances in defence, it was not until his 15th outing that Hungary experimented with Sárosi in attack.
 Predictably, he scored that day against Sweden.

 World Cup 1934

 In 1934, Sárosi played his first World Cup.
 Despite being injured in the first game against Egypt, he was fit to play in the quarter-final against Austria.
-Despite scoring a penalty at the 60th minute, Sárosi didn't play well in reason of his injury that still had an effect on his game.
+Despite scoring a penalty at the 60th minute, Sárosi didn't play well because of his injury that still had an effect on his game.
 Hungary ended up losing the game 1-2.
 Nemzeti Sport was very harsh with Sárosi and criticized him for not being at his usual level:

 Sárosi, who finally entered the game after his injury, is the one who was believed to be the sure column of the Hungarian world championship, this is the weakest man in the former strike line of Sárosi.
-The big Gyur of Hungarian football was soft, weak, pale.
-Not a single movement evoked the "Easter" times^{[1]}, nor did the real Sárosibo give anything.
-His balls failed, he was the culprit of all success in the crucial situations of the pass.
+The big Gyuri of Hungarian football was soft, weak, pale.
+Not a single movement evoked the "Easter" times^{[1]}, nor did the real Sárosi give anything.
+His passes failed, he was the culprit of all success in the crucial situations of the pass.
 He was not hurt, he was not pushed, and even if it seems like a paradox, Sesta was almost sympathetic.
-About a bodyguard or a small escort Only one person could turn Sárosi out of the game.
+About a bodyguard or a small escort, only one person could turn Sárosi out of the game.
 That's the axis of the striker line!
-And yet, this line of strikers could lead a lot of nice action, real football beauties could be deceived, they were. his laziness was up, there was no mention of Sárosi.
+And yet, this line of strikers could lead a lot of nice action, real football beauties could be deceived, they were.
+His laziness was up, there was no mention of Sárosi.

 Sárosi only played one game in that World Cup in which he managed to score a goal.